myramade/hbcu_alexa/README.md

 ![Parts of an Alexa Skill](https://user-images.githubusercontent.com/28787937/72653217-bbd0cb80-393e-11ea-956b-3ce0d55b9061.png)

 An Alexa skill has a frontend and a backend, just like a web application has a user-facing frontend and an operations backend.
-In the case of an Alexa skill, since users interact with a Skill using their voice, the frontend is an Interaction Model called Voice User Interface.
+In the case of an Alexa skill, since users interact with a Skill using their voice, the frontend uses an Interaction Model called Voice User Interface (VUI).
 The backend for the skill you will build in this lab is a Lambda function, which is an AWS service that runs your code everytime it is triggered by an event.

 ## :mag_right: Parts of a Voice Command